 Have you ever seen a ceramic bird peeking out the top of the pie crust?
-No, it's not a wacky collectible cooks use for a silly aesthetic.
+No, it's not a wacky collectible bakers use for a silly aesthetic.
 Pie birds are helpful kitchen tools for fruit pies.
 They work as pie funnels, meaning they allow steam to escape from your pie.

 Where Do Pie Birds Originate From?

 Pie funnels have been around since the Victorian era.
-These cone-shaped funnels were designed to let steam escape from meat pies, leaving the bottom crust with the perfect texture, and filling at the perfect temperature.
+These cone-shaped funnels were designed to let steam escape from meat pies, leaving the bottom crust with the perfect texture and filling at the perfect temperature.

 Pie filling often boils if steam can't escape.
 If your cherry pie overheats, you will end up with a soggy pie.
 You don't want that.

 We're not sure when these funnels turned into bird-shaped pie vents, but we're not complaining.
-They definitely add character to freshly-baked pies.
+They add character to freshly-baked pies.
 Check out this blackbird.

 It's adorable!
 All you need to do is place it in the center of the pie and place the filling around it.
 Steam will escape through this cute little birdy's beak.
 It is an oven-safe cookware piece!
-Just be sure to handwash it.
+Just be sure to hand wash it.

-Pie bakers are saying wonderful things about this pie bird.
+Pie bakers are saying wonderful things about this steam-venting pie bird.
 A customer gave it five stars and said it's just as good as Grandma's!
 See for yourself.

-Be sure to also visit Amazon for special offers on bakeware essentials and pie-making gadgets.
+Be sure also to visit Amazon for special offers on bakeware essentials and pie-making gadgets.